mauropalsgraaf/fpscala-workshop/workshop.md

 This class has two properties: a name and an age.
 The val keyword in front means that you can only get the value, but not set a new one.
 This can be done by changing it to var.
 Removing the val keyword will make both properties inaccessible from the outside.

 This class has one method. you can add methods with the def keyword.
-Since functions are values, they can be used as functions.
 In this case, it takes no parameters and returns Unit.
-It is good enough for now to read is as void.
+Unit can be read as void.

 Creating an instance of a class is the same as in Java.